Fire weather services

 Fire behaviour index

 The fire behaviour index (FBI) is a scale of potential fire behaviour.
-It ranges from zero to 100-plus.
+It ranges from zero to 100 and beyond.
+Higher values mean more dangerous fire behaviour and greater fire danger risk.

-Fire agencies use the FBI to inform decisions about the fire danger rating for a district, along with information about other conditions.
+Fire agencies use the FBI to inform decisions about the fire danger rating for a district.
+They also take into account information about other conditions.

 Calculating the fire behaviour index